-The Postsecondary Education Research Center (PERC) is part of the Department of Educational Leadership and Policy Studies’ vision for the future.
-PERC will identify and coordinate research initiatives designed to enhance higher education at the institutional, state, and national levels to enhance policy and practices.
+The mission of the Postsecondary Education Research Center (PERC) is to identify, conduct, and coordinate research on initiatives and ideas designed to enhance higher education at the institutional, state, and national levels to enhance policy and practice.

 PERC was founded in July 2017 as part of the Department of Educational Leadership and Policy Studies in the College of Education, Health, and Human Sciences at the University of Tennessee, Knoxville.